Skip to content

 Transport

-Sprocketless capstan with roller-supported gate
+Sprocketless capstan with roller-supported, warped-film gate

 Supported gauges

-8mm, Super 8 (silent & magnetic sound), 16mm (silent & optical/magnetic sound), 35mm safety film
+8mm, Super 8 (silent & magnetic sound), 16mm (silent & optical/magnetic sound), 35mm safety film; other gauges by inquiry

 Max reel size